-Diana Cordova is a Clinical Professor of Executive Education and the Academic Director of the Kellogg Executive Leadership Institute.
-She has published widely and is a recognized expert in the areas of leadership development, diversity and inclusion, and human motivation in organizational settings.
+Diana Cordova is a Clinical Professor of Executive Education; Academic Director of the Kellogg Executive Leadership Institute and Managing Director for Program Development at the Kellogg School of Management at Northwestern University.
+Diana has published widely and is a recognized expert in the areas of leadership development, diversity and inclusion, and human motivation in organizational settings.
 She holds a B.A.
 "Summa Cum Laude" from Smith College and a Ph.D. in social psychology from Stanford University.

 Prior to joining Kellogg, Diana served as Vice President for Leadership Programs at the American Council on Education (ACE).
 ACE is the nation's leading higher education association, representing over 1,800 college and university presidents from public and private institutions.
 During her eight-year tenure at ACE, she designed, marketed and launched the ACE Institute for New Presidents and provided general oversight for the association's extensive suite of programmatic offerings for senior higher education administrators.